ustunb/actionable-recourse/README.md

 #### CPLEX

 CPLEX is fast optimization solver with a Python API.
-It is commercial software, but free to download for students and faculty at accredited institutions.
+It is commercial software, but free for students and faculty at accredited institutions.
 To obtain CPLEX:

 1. Register for [IBM OnTheHub](https://ibm.onthehub.com/)
 2. Download the *IBM ILOG CPLEX Optimization Studio* from the [software catalog](https://ibm.onthehub.com/WebStore/ProductSearchOfferingList.aspx?srch=CPLEX)